caelan-douglas/tinybox/README.md

 If done correctly, you should be able to see the .blend files in the /data/models directory within the Editor filesystem.
 On macOS, you will have to link the actual executeable within the Blender.app Contents, not Blender.app binary itself.
 For example, on my macOS install the path I have set is:
 `/Applications/Blender.app/Contents/MacOS`

 If you're working on this (or any multiplayer project) and running Windows, I recommend using the app [`clumsy`](https://github.com/jagt/clumsy), which is very helpful for simulating bad network conditions (latency, dropped packets, throttled connection, etc.) when testing.
+On macOS there is a similar terminal utility called [`throttle`](https://www.sitespeed.io/documentation/throttle/).

 Tinybox enforces statically typed GDScript - see the static typing guide [`here.`](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/static_typing.html)